Morze99/Google-Drive-Utility/README.md

 # Google-Drive-Utility

-A tool to download files from google drive (both MyDrive and Shared Drives) and to upload (only to MyDrive)
+A tool to download files from and and upload files to google drive

 # Gradle needed